 2020 has been an interesting year for everyone, without a doubt.
 For me, 2020 involved a career change that wasn’t something I was expecting at the start of the year.
-I had been comfortable with my past employer, Magnet Forensics, for just shy of 8 years and had the opportunity to work on many high-impact projects as part of a mission to help with saving children and assisting law enforcement.
+I had been comfortable with my past employer, Magnet Forensics, for just shy of 8 years and had the opportunity to work on many high-impact projects as part of a mission to help save children and assist law enforcement.
 But at the end of August, I started my first day in my next adventure with Microsoft.

-I wanted to write a couple of posts about getting up and running at Microsoft so I figured I’d start with some high level points.
+I wanted to write a couple of posts about getting up and running at Microsoft so I figured I’d start with some high-level points.
 This post will be focused on what it was like to join a tech giant after helping scale a startup to hundreds of people internationally.

 Meeting the Team and Colleagues